 |case for my clothes||yes||toughness||high|

 |backpack||yes||dimensions||89 x 43 x 30 cm (35″x17″x12″)|

 Airtex Atlas 46L

 Travelled 2,856 km without flights from 2014 to 2017 to Switzerland / The Phillippines / Honduras

 Strengths: To be honest, I first bought this bag to travel incognito with scuba diving gear when I was on a business trip(!).
 I realised later that it was a significant advantage not to have a bag screaming “I have expensive gear inside!”
-On its first trip, I managed to cram all my snow equipment into it: my boots, my BCD, my mask and my fins to go ice diving in Switzerland.
-When travelling to tropical destinations, it is a bit easier to gain weight and volume thanks to light clothing and a wetsuit, so I took it to the Philippines for 1 month and to Honduras for 2 weeks.
+On its first trip to go ice diving in Switzerland, I managed to cram all my snow equipment, my boots, my BCD, my mask and my fins.
+When travelling to tropical destinations, it is a bit easier to reduce weight and volume thanks to light clothing and a thinner wetsuit.
+As result, I could take it to the Philippines for 1 month and to Honduras for 2 weeks.
 The fact I could put my diving equipment separately from my clothes was perfect.

 Weaknesses: I have to admit it wasn’t that easy to put everything inside.
 Even if I found the perfect order to combine all my gear inside and used my packing cubes for my clothes, every time I had to sit on the suitcase to close the zips!
 The material inside the bag is clearly not made for such stress, and it has already started to tear off.
 I only made a few trips so I will have to be careful if I want to keep it.

 |backpack||yes||dimensions||65 x 39 x 18 cm (26″x15″x7″)|

 Travelled 21,295 km without flights from 2015 to 2017 to Iceland / Indonesia / Florida / France / Malta / Canary Islands / Belgium / The Netherlands / Italy / Japan / Croatia / Switzerland / Greece / Hawaii